 To determine if you need a new HVAC system, answer the following questions:

 There are a lot of measurements for efficiency, and each system has its own type of measurement.
-It’s always a safe bet to choose an Energy Star-certified system.
-You can check the Kenmore EnergyGuide to determine the energy efficiency of the products you’re considering.
+It’s always a safe bet to choose an ENERGY STAR-certified system.

 There’s usually a seven-to-15-year payback period for a new condenser, air handler, boiler or furnace, according to Kenyon.
 Having these new items will help increase your home’s resale value.

 Size is determined with a load calculation.
 For example, the boiler calculation is based on the number and size of radiators and baseboards.
 Air conditioning, heat pump and furnace loads are based primarily on cubic footage, but there are other factors, including the direction your house faces, insulation, and the size, type and number of windows you have.
 Needless to say, it gets complicated.
 Thankfully, Sears Home Services has software that can perform the calculation for you.